 Ethiopia has been building different dams, being now involved in the construction of the largest hydroelectric power station of the continent, expected to produce more than 6000 MW and using the water of the Ethiopian Blue Nile river for it, which has led to some conflict with other countries sharing the water, specially Egypt, as the Nile is their main source of water.

-Ethiopia has a federal parliamentary republic since communism was overthrown in 1991, being the Primer Minister the head of the government.
+Ethiopia has a federal parliamentary republic since communism was overthrown in 1991, is the Prime Minister the head of the government.
 The constitution dates back from 1994 and the current government has been run by the Ethiopian People Revolutionary Democratic Front (EPRFD) since then.

 Meles Zenawi was in power as prime minister from 1995 till his mysterious death abroad in 2012.
 He was replaced by the until then deputy minister Haile Mariam Desalegn, who resigned in February of 2018, recognizing failure to address the Oromo protests in the country.
-The country will witness the first-ever Oromo leading the country with Abi Ahmed sitting as the new prime minister swearing in on March 31st, 2018.
+The country will witness the first-ever Oromo leading the country with Abi Ahmed sitting as the new prime minister swearing-in on March 31st, 2018, with very wide acceptance.

 The main reason for controversy has been the historic demand of the Oromo people for more representation in politics, a demand that has been supported lately by the Amharas too, arguing human rights abuses, the release of political prisoners, a fairer redistribution of the wealth generated by over a decade of economic growth, and political representations of other groups rather than the leading Tigray minority.